-10. Use FOMO to Grow Your Audience on Multiple Channels
+10. Use FOMO on Multiple Channels

 To reach your target audience, you need to take an omnichannel approach.
 People may communicate with your brand on one channel at one point and move to another later.
 Your messaging needs to be consistent throughout channels if you want to hold their attention.

-You can use FOMO marketing to push your audience on one channel to subscribe to your other channels as well.
+You can use FOMO marketing to push your target audience on one channel to subscribe to your other channels as well.

 For this, you can create special offers that can only be found on the other channel.
 The audience that’s interested in the offers will instantly move to the other channel and start engaging with you there.